corese-stack/corese-command/README.md

 iwr -useb https://raw.githubusercontent.com/corese-stack/corese-command/main/packaging/scripts/install-windows.ps1 | iex
 ```

-You’ll then be able to use Corese-Command via the corese command in your terminal.

 ### Manual Installation (cross-platform)

 You can also use Corese-Command as a standalone `.jar` file or add it to a Java project via Maven.